raspberrypilearning/beating-heart/en/step_2.md

 **Debug:**

 The values are the wrong way around.
-+ Swap the jumper wires connected to GND and 3V3 and the values will go from 0 to 1.
++ Swap the jumper wires connected to GND and 3V3.

 --- /task ---